ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

   the results.
 Any given measurement will have a single collector.

 Client(s):
-: The endpoints which directly take the measurement(s) and report it to the PPM system.
+: The endpoints which directly take the measurement(s) and report them to the PPM system.
 In order to provide reasonable levels of privacy, there must be a large number of clients.

 Aggregator:
 : An endpoint which receives report shares.
 Each aggregator works with the other aggregators to compute the final aggregate.
-This protocol defines two types of aggregators: a Leader and a set of Helpers.
+This protocol defines two types of aggregators: Leaders and Helpers.
+For each measurement, there is a single leader and helper.

 Leader:
 : The leader is responsible for coordinating the protocol.
-It receives the encrypted shares, distributes them to the helpers and orchestrates the process of computing the final measurement.
+It receives the encrypted shares, distributes them to the helpers, and orchestrates the process of computing the final measurement.

 Helper: